tutek1/DTLabs/08_UI/lab08.md

 ![](img/HBoxPart1.png)

 Now, the problematic part comes in.
 If we were to set the `HPBar` as a child of the `HBoxContainer`, its scale and rotation would be reset.
-To circumvent this we need to add a `Control` node and put the `HPBar` as a child of it.
+To circumvent this, we need to add a `Control` node and put the `HPBar` as a child of it.

 #### Retain Transform
 1. **Add** a `Control` node as a child of the `HUD`